What Is Illinois Harvest of the Month?

 - Drag and drop language for school and community communications

 - Harvest of the Month icons for your menu grids, webpage, social media accounts, and take home communications

 - Booklist for teachers

 - Recipes for food service, families at home, and recipe cards for local stores

-- Monthly emails with seasonal foods, celebration tips, and ideas, recipes for CACFP, foodservice and home, fun facts and nutrition facts
+- Monthly emails featuring seasonal foods with celebration tips, and ideas, featured recipes for foodservice and home, fun facts, and nutrition facts

 - An Extension Kit to take your Harvest of the Month program into your community!

 - Technical assistance for procurement, incorporation of foods into your meal program, garden program or culinary arts program, and general program assistance.